 If you’re a foreign (non-U.S.) seller making sales to U.S. consumers, you may have heard about the U.S. Supreme Court’s recent decision in South Dakota v.
 Wayfair, Inc. Perhaps you’ve also heard about a something called “economic nexus” and are wondering how this new standard impacts foreign sellers.

 In many of my prior “U.S. Sales Tax for Foreign Sellers” blog posts, I’ve addressed questions and concerns that foreign sellers have about sales tax.
-I work with foreign sellers from throughout Europe, Canada, Latin American, Australia and many other parts of the world - so I understand how the U.S. sales tax laws can seem confusing.
-And now with sales tax rules and standards changing so rapidly as a result of the U.S. Supreme Court's decision in Wayfair, this creates even more questions for foreign sellers.
-Today, I’m continuing this trend with a post written exclusively for foreign sellers to addresses questions about the Supreme Court’s decision in Wayfair, “economic nexus” and to offer some guidance.
+I work with foreign sellers from throughout Europe, Canada, Latin American, Australia and many other parts of the world - so I understand how the U.S. sales tax laws can seem especially confusing.
+And now with the sales tax rules and standards changing so rapidly as a result of the U.S. Supreme Court's decision in Wayfair, this creates even more questions for foreign sellers.
+Today, I’m continuing this trend (of addressing foreign sellers' questions) with a post written exclusively for foreign sellers to addresses questions about the U.S. Supreme Court’s decision in Wayfair, what “economic nexus” means, and to offer some guidance.
 The post is organized in an easy to follow “Question and Answer” format.
-If you have a question that you don't see answered - please post a comment a end of the post - I’ll also be updating this blog post as more questions arise.
+If you have a question that you don't see answered - please post a comment at end of the post - I’ll also be updating this blog post as more questions arise.

 So, without further delay, here are some common questions and answers to help explain the impact of the U.S. Supreme Court’s decision in Wayfair and economic nexus.

 Question 1: I’ve seen many news reports about the U.S. Supreme Court’s decision in a case called South Dakota v.
 Wayfair and I noticed that many of these reports are saying that online retailers will have to start collecting and paying sales tax in every state!
 Is this true?